 murmur sounds and moon-pale flesh reaches out.

-A vet startled out of nightmare keeps moonlit watch,
+A vet startled from nightmare keeps moonlit watch,

 cleans his sidearm, reassembles it by touch alone.

-A pregnant woman moons out her kitchen window,
+A pregnant woman moons at her kitchen window,

 rubs her sore back, spoons ice cream from the carton.